 Land Steward Training Program

-In 2021, the HFC launched its signature Land Steward Training (LST) program, which is designed to train the next generation of land stewards, equipping students with the applicable skills that the world needs to reverse climate change, restore broken ecosystems, rebuild lost wildlife habitat, and reconnect people with their sense of place in nature.
+In 2021, the HFC launched its signature Land Steward Training (LST) program, which is designed to train the next generation of land stewards.

 Ecological Gardener Training Program

-The Ecological Gardener Training program is a new learning module that will be implemented for the first time in 2022.
-Taught by Elyse Jurgen of Waxwing EcoWorks, the Ecological Gardener Training program focuses on rebuilding biodiversity and other ecosystem services in human spaces.
+The Ecological Gardener Training program was launched in 2022 in partnership with Elyse Jurgen of Waxwing EcoWorks.
+This program focuses on rebuilding biodiversity and other ecosystem services in human spaces.